Nathan-Romero/ray-tracer/README.md

 ## Features

-- Ray-object intersection
+- **Ray-object intersection**: Calculates the intersection of rays with objects in the scene.
-- Reflection and refraction
+- **Reflection and refraction**: Simulates light reflecting and refracting through different materials.
-- Unique behaviour for different materials
+- **Material properties**: Supports various materials with unique behaviors.
-- Configurable camera and lighting
+- **Configurable camera and lighting**: Allows customization of the camera position, orientation, and lighting.

 ## Installation